 in case you change the value of the latter later on.
 Additionally

-branch.<name>.pullRequestRemote is set to the fork
+branch.<name>.pullRequestRemote is set to the remote

 When you later delete the local pull-request branch, then you are offered to also delete the corresponding remote, provided it is not the upstream remote and that the tracking branch that corresponds to the deleted branch is the only remaining tracked branch.
 If you don’t confirm, then only the tracking branch itself is deleted in addition to the local branch.